READ BEFORE USING!

 Make the edits in red above if this view has an outside window view.
 Repeat for any other Virtual Cockpit sections that have an outside window view.
 Save this file.

-8. If you have edited any of the CalClassic panel.cfg VIEW_FORWARD_DIR values from their original FS9 values, change them back to the now correct FS9 values.
-The tutorial will describe how to check this value for other panels.
+5. If you have edited any of the CalClassic panel.cfg VIEW_FORWARD_DIR values from their original FS9 values, change them back to the now correct FS9 values.
 To calculate new values for other panels refer to the Simulation Control Interface Tutorial.
+The tutorial will describe how to check this value.

-9. If you have edited any of the Eyepoint values in any CalClassic plane's aircraft.cfg file change them back to their original values.
+6. If you have edited any of the Eyepoint values in any CalClassic plane's aircraft.cfg files change them back to their original values.

 Title = "CalClassic VC View"